Mykelti Williamson

-His other notable roles include Free Willy, Heat, Lucky Number Slevin, Three Kings, Black Dynamite, The Final Destination, ATL, Species II, and The Purge: Election Year.
+Williamson's other notable roles include Free Willy, Heat, Lucky Number Slevin, Three Kings, Black Dynamite, The Final Destination, ATL, Species II, and The Purge: Election Year.

 Early life

-Williamson was born in St. Louis, Missouri.
+Mykelti Williamson was born in St. Louis, Missouri.
 He is the son of Elaine, a certified public accountant, and a father who was an Air Force Non-Commissioned Officer.
 He is of African American descent and has stated he has Blackfoot ancestry.
-He has said that his name "Mykelti" means "spirit" in the Blackfoot language, but this is untrue.